 We live in challenging times that require innovative adaptation for our members and clubs to thrive!
 Is your club motivated to improve the quality of experience members and guests receive?
 Quality is the difference between wow, ouch, and ho-hum in your members eyes.
 Clubs need to hear more “Wow!
 Fantastic!
 I am going to tell all my friends” to attract new members!
 Does your club want to challenge itself to set key improvement goals this autumn and show success next spring?
 If so there are two related incentives for that this year.
 The incentive runs in conjunction with the Moments of Truth (MOT) activity which is a proven tool to underpin a cycle of continuous quality improvement.

-- Working with your Area Director* use the Moments of Truth activity to set the club key improvement goals before the end of 2020***.
-On 1st January 2021 there will be a prize draw for a maximum of 50 clubs to receive 10Eur contribution to club expenses**.
+- Working with your Area Director* use the Moments of Truth activity to set the club key improvement goals before the end of 2020*** Extended to 31st January 2021.
+On 1st February 2021 there will be a prize draw for 420Eur to successful claims ( maximum of 42 clubs to receive 10Eur contribution to club expenses**).

 - Invite the Area Director back in the spring to prove that the improvement goals have been met.
-On the 1st of May 2021 there will be a prize draw for a maximum of 25 clubs to receive 25Eur contribution to club expenses**
+On the 1st of May 2021 there will be a prize draw for 625Eur (maximum of 25 clubs to receive 25Eur contribution to club expenses**)

 *Area Director or other District officer such as Division Director or member of the District Leadership Team